 Melissa A. Reeves obtained her PhD in School Psychology from the University of Denver.
 She is a nationally certified school psychologist, licensed professional counselor, and licensed special education teacher.
 Currently, she is a lecturer at Winthrop University (Rock Hill, SC), school psychologist and counselor at a pre-K–12th grade school, and consultant to Department of Defense Educational Activity (DoDEA) schools.
 She formally worked for the Cherry Creek School District in Colorado and has provided mental health services in day treatment and residential treatment programs.
 Dr. Reeves is a coauthor of the PREPaRE Crisis Prevention and Intervention curriculum and formerly served on the Executive Council of NASP.
 In addition to responding to various crises over the years, she travels both nationally and internationally training professionals in the areas of crisis prevention and intervention, threat and suicide assessment, the impact of trauma and PTSD on academic achievement, and cognitive–behavioral interventions.
 She is coauthor of three books, a two-time recipient of the NASP Presidential Award and NASP Crisis Management Interest Group Award for Excellence, and a recipient of the Special Friends of ISPA Award by the Illinois School Psychology Association.

-T. Chris Riley-Tillman, PhD, is an associate professor in the Department of Educational School and Counseling Psychology at the University of Missouri.
+T. Chris Riley-Tillman, PhD, is a professor in the Department of Educational School and Counseling Psychology at the University of Missouri.
 Dr. Riley-Tillman is one of the developers of Direct Behavior Ratings (www.directbehaviorratings.com) and the Usage Rating Profile, as well as a recognized authority in the application of experimental design and analysis in applied educational settings.
 He teaches classes on behavioral assessment and intervention, single case design, and consultation.
 He is a Co-PI on Project VIABLE-II, a grant funded through IES to develop and evaluate Direct Behavior Ratings as a measure for assessing social behavior.
 He has published 70 articles and 3 books on social behavior assessment, RTI, and single case design.

 Peggy Scallon, MD, is clinical associate professor and Director of Residency Training in Child and Adolescent Psychiatry at the University of Wisconsin School of Medicine and Public Health in Madison, Wisconsin.
 She is board certified in adult psychiatry, and in child and adolescent psychiatry.
 She teaches and supervises medical students and psychiatry residents, and she also directs the School Psychiatry Consultation Service to the public school district in Madison.
 Additionally, she has maintained an active clinical practice with children, adolescents, and families for more than 19 years.